 The UK has one of the toughest anti-bribery and corruption regimes in the world.
-The corporate criminal offence of failing to prevent bribery can be committed by businesses (large and small), charities and public authorities anywhere in the world, and regardless of whether or not they are aware of bribery taking place.
+The corporate criminal offence of failing to prevent bribery can be committed by businesses (large and small), charities and public authorities anywhere in the world, regardless of whether or not they’re aware of bribery taking place.

 With consequences including unlimited fines for organisations, debarment from tenders, irreparable damage to reputation and prison sentences of up to 10 years for individuals, compliance with the law is essential.

 Our expert team has extensive experience of advising clients on developing and implementing tailored compliance programmes that are appropriate to their needs.
 Our focus is on providing practical and pragmatic advice that meets the needs of each client and fits with its existing culture and practices as well as the actual risks it faces.